vpareek2/vlm-o/README.md

 ```
 Then open the local host link in the browser of your choice.
 It should look like this:

+## Model Architecture
+In this repository there are 2 folders with model architectures, model and dc_model. model is the file that contains the vanilla implementation of VLM-o, mainly following the PaliGemma architecture. model_dc contains the implementation with a dense connector used in the MultiModalProjector.
+By default, this repository and `run.sh` is using the PaliGemma implementation.
+To run the dense connector implementation, navigate into the run.sh file, and where it says `inference.py` in line 13, change it to `inference_dc.py`.
+If you would like to do the demo, go into app.py and adjust line 5, `from inference import test_inference` to `from inference_dc import test_inference`.

+While the dense connector can provide better accuracy and better responses, there responses vary a lot with hallucinations, or just blank responses.
+I will write more about this in my blog post which I will link.
+For a more robust model, with reliable outputs use the vanilla model.

 ## System Requirements

 VLM-o can run using the CPU, GPU, or MPS (Mac Performance Shaders for M-Series chips).
 I haven't done real benchmarking but based on my tests it can inference in ~ 15 seconds from CPU, ~ 7 seconds from GPU and ~ 10 seconds from MPS, using a M2 Max chip for CPU/MPS and a 3070 for GPU.

 ## Contributing

 I am open to any bug reports or contributions.
 I know there are a lot of parts that can be improved here, but I don't think I will advance from here as I have a larger project to work on, this was more of a weekend project.
+I haven't done much parameter tuning so that is a big point of improvement

 ## Project Notes & Inspiration
 This project was inspired by a youtube video I found [here](https://www.youtube.com/watch?v=vAmKB7iPkWw) by Umar Jamil.
 I am still new to implementing papers so I decided to work on one which had been done before.
 You will probably see major differences in our codebases, but for the RotaryEmbeddings and KVCache, I referenced his videos, which explained it very well.
 I highly recommend the video.